yuberyu/udacity-SDCND-term1-p1/writeup.md

 If you'd like to include images to show how the pipeline works, here is how to include an image:

+![alt text][image_notexture]
+![alt text][image_gray]
+![alt text][image_blur]
+![alt text][image_canny]
+![alt text][image_mask]
+![alt text][image_hough]
-![alt text][image1]
+![alt text][image_result]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+A potential shortcoming would be low contrast while the image becoming too bright or due to light-color lines.
+Another would be different surface of roads.
+Ther are roads that has cross lines or bright textures that would cause problems.

 ### 3. Suggest possible improvements to your pipeline

+There are some possible improvements.
+1. Use another filter for better performance.
+Bilateral Filter is slow, so it would be a improvement if used better filters.
-A possible improvement would be to ...
+2. Stablize line fitting results.
+The result of line fitting looks not perfect.
+A possible improvement would be looking for better parameters and determine better samples.

-Another potential improvement could be to ...